Nzibosco/world_trading_game/README.md

 ### Transform
 A country transforms its raw resources into manufactured resources.
 It is important to note that this action can result in waste which negatively impact the state quality as presented in resource weight file.
+Refer to templates package to see the format.

 ### Transfer
 Transfer action occurs when country C1 transfers a certain amount of resource r to country c2.
+Refer to templates package for formatting.

 ## Requirements